netrunner-zeronet/netrunner-zeronet-manual/prerequisite.md

 ## Setup a safe browser on your device

-On Your computer, tablet or phone, we recommend to install [Firefox browser](https://www.mozilla.org/en-US/firefox/) to browse ZeroNet with.
+On your computer, tablet or phone, we recommend to install [Firefox browser](https://www.mozilla.org/en-US/firefox/) to browse ZeroNet with.

 ## Access Cockpit